 1) projects that only address the characterization of genetic diversity within a single population or species;

 2) projects that focus on species surveys, discovery, inventories, or descriptions (including projects that solely focus on large-scale sequence acquisition, for example microbiome surveys, without integrating the three dimensions of biodiversity);

-4) phylogenetic and/or phylogeographic studies that do not also address the genetic and functional aspects of the focal group(s).
+4) phylogenetic and/or phylogeographic studies that do not also address the genetic and functional aspects of the focal group(s); and

-NSF and FAPESP support research on biodiversity science that is focused exclusively on systematics, evolution, ecology, or ecosystem science.
-However, proposals addressing those individual areas may not be directly applicable to the Dimensions of Biodiversity Program.
-Proposals that do not integrate the three dimensions as described herein will not be considered by the Dimensions of Biodiversity program and should be submitted to BIOTA-FAPESP or relevant NSF programs instead.
+Research on biodiversity science that is focused exclusively on systematics, evolution, ecology, or ecosystem science is supported by NSF, however proposals addressing those individual areas may not be directly applicable to the Dimensions of Biodiversity Program.
+Proposals that do not integrate the three dimensions as described herein will not be considered by the Dimensions of Biodiversity program and should be submitted to relevant NSF programs instead.